-I began by journeying to Canggu in Bali, Indonesia where I attended a 3 week retreat at Be Kind Retreats.
+I began by journeying to Canggu in Bali, Indonesia where I attended a 3-week retreat at Be Kind Retreats.
 I went by myself, to another country.
-I had never left America, never thought I would want or need to, but it was a game changer for me.
+I had never left America, never thought I would want or need to, but it was a game-changer for me.
 During my time in Bali, I learned how to do Yoga, chant Kirtan, Chakra Dance, and meditate.
 I began to document the journey in a private journal, then eventually, I started my healing out loud on a blog called The Panic Spot.

 4: Set Boundaries & Protect Yourself

 In order to truly love yourself, boundaries are essential.
-When you set a boundary with ourselves or someone else, we are teaching ourselves and others how we wish to be treated.
+When we set a boundary with ourselves or someone else, we are teaching ourselves and others how we wish to be treated.
 This begins with setting boundaries for ourselves and then expanding these boundaries to others.

 Boundaries also teach us how to protect ourselves from people who don’t do the work to take care of themselves.
-I have had friends in my life, whom I loved and still love dearly, but their particular way of conducting themselves in a conversation or interaction with me, drained me.
+I have had friends in my life, whom I loved and still love dearly, but their particular way of conducting themselves in a conversation or interaction with me drained me.
 With some of them, I didn’t get the option to be myself and live wholeheartedly, and with others, I was constantly hiding parts of myself to make them feel better.
 Inevitably, I chose to let them go.
 I am the type of person who will open a controversial conversation and then allow someone to speak on the topic without judgment.
-I started to create boundaries when people choose to not allow me to speak and I will not waste drain myself on someone who is ill equipped to give and take.
+I started to create boundaries when people choose to not allow me to speak and I will not waste drain myself on someone who is ill-equipped to give and take.
 This is my boundary to protect myself from being drained in stuffing down who I am for the respect of a friend or loved one who isn’t letting me be me.

-In all circumstances I judge whether I am being stuffed down to protect someone else’s feelings or feeding into a lack of compromise to listen more than speak.
-If I determine that my relationship with that person will require me to be a watered down version of myself, I always choose to let them go with love.
+In all circumstances, I judge whether I am being stuffed down to protect someone else’s feelings or feeding into a lack of compromise to listen more than speak.
+If I determine that my relationship with that person will require me to be a watered-down version of myself, I always choose to let them go with love.